BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_setup.erb.md

   A React demo has been developed to help illustrate these concepts.
 To view this demonstration go to this link: https://github.com/cse3901-osu-2018au/An-Error-Occured-Tech-Tasks-I-II/tree/master/tutorial and download the source code.
 Alternatively, if you've already downloaded the repository, the tutorial folder should have been included as well.
 Follow the instructions in the README.md file within the 'tutorial' folder to execute the react app.
-The instructions below will reference this demo in order to better illustrate the concepts discussed.
+Some of the instructions below will reference this demo in order to better illustrate the concepts discussed.

 ## Setup